lawrencecchen/supabase-cheatsheet/src/routes/docs/getting-started/index.md

 ## Learn PostgreSQL

 You don't need to know any database administration if you use Supabase.
-This is one of the main selling point -- connection pooling, creating roles, and backups are built into Supabase.
+This is one of the main selling points -- connection pooling, creating roles, and backups are built into Supabase.
 Common tasks such as managing extensions all have a GUI on the Supabase dashboard, and there are already sensible defaults.

 While the Supabase clients libraries can quickly get you started on a project, you'll need to know SQL to take advantage of indexing, views, recursive CTEs, triggers, stored procedures, and much more.
 At the minimum, you'll need a basic understanding of data modeling in SQL.